 The journey towards automated stores starts in 2019.
 More consumers will buy their groceries from unstaffed small-scale grocery or convenience stores.
 Evolving automated self-checkout solutions (see above) will make this possible, enabling scanning and payment rather than waiting in line.
 Automated stores accelerate the trend towards fully online-managed stores, from a cloud-based back-end.
 The cost of maintenance, merchandising and support for an automated store can be radically less than the cost of staff to run a traditional store.

 Precision retailing will get big in 2019 as well, providing real-time visibility and accuracy into merchandise in stores.
-Retailers will invest in being able to provide customers efficiently with the goods and services they need to enable omnichannel services and therefore to compete against online.
+Retailers will invest in being able to provide customers efficiently with the goods and services they need to enable omnichannel retail services and therefore to compete against online.
 Real-time visibility to accurate inventory levels is currently a challenge for many high street retailers, leading to out-of-shelf or out-of-stock situations lost sales opportunities and a decrease in customer satisfaction.
 We believe the rise of item-level tagging will start with higher-value categories and goods and gradually extend to all merchandise.

-Frontline staff will increasingly be enabled to address customer expectations and sell an experience.
+Frontline staff will increasingly be enabled to address customer expectations and sell a retail experience.
 Right now, there are still many unlocked productivity elements to be introduced for efficient customer service and delivery, meaning that store staff currently have to act on service needs and exceptions without critical tools and sufficient data.
 We expect to see major efforts to change this by retailers, as part of a drive to improve the efficiency of their store operations and reduce labor costs.
 This will include starting to use mobile and wearable technologies to communicate between staff and to unlock productivity by automating daily operational tasks.

 Part of the solution will be that retailers turn to cloud-based solutions to gain speed and control across stores.
 A number of key business processes will get a redesign.
 For example, we expect retailers to trial processes allowing consumers to pre-determine parts of their shopping basket in the cloud, maybe with voice control, to run consistent but agile pricing and rapid promotions from cloud to all touch points and channels, and to lift PoS clients to the cloud for more flexible deployment and delivery.